By: Christina Urrutia

 5. Speeding the Process to Keep Candidates Engaged

 Relocation Management Companies (RMCs) are ideal sources for information on global candidate recruitment and relocation.
 Pre-Decision Services are critical for employers as they provide valuable information about a candidate’s ability to accept a position and be successful.
-Assessment data can be paired with structured interview questions to better understand the candidate’s interests, goals, and motivations.
+Assessment data can be paired with structured interview questions to understand better the candidate’s interests, goals, and motivations.

-Contact our experts online to discuss your company’s relocation program needs, or give us a call at 800.617.1904 or 480.922.0700 today.
+Contact our experts online to discuss your company’s relocation program needs.

 Related Posts